alphagov/transition-config/README.md

 * `options` — used to list significant querystrings for canonicalisation like this: `--query-string first:second:third`.
 A significant querystring is one which on the old website changes the content in a meaningful way - which we might therefore need to map to a different place.
 * `global_redirect_append_path` — should the path the user supplied be appended to the URL for the global redirect?
-* `special_redirect_strategy` - specify the special redirect strategy to indicate the type of transition - this can be either `via_aka` (some paths are being redirected by the supplier to the aka domain) or `supplier` (no traffic actually comes through us).
+* `special_redirect_strategy` — when the transition is partial, some tools or content will be left behind and managed by the previous supplier.
+This setting can be one of:
+    * `via_aka` - the supplier is redirecting some paths to our aka domain.
+    * `supplier` - the supplier is managing redirects to gov.uk.
+No traffic comes through Bouncer for this site.

 Use `rake new_site[abbr,whitehall_slug,host]` to create a new site with default mappings and tests, with an option for which service to config e.g.